dcbaker/cython/docs/src/userguide/memoryviews.rst

 =============

 The buffer interface allows objects to identify the underlying memory in a variety of ways.
-With the exception of pointers for data elements, Cython memoryviews support all Python new-type buffer layouts.
+With the exception of pointers for data elements, Cython0 memoryviews support all Python new-type buffer layouts.
 It can be useful to know or specify memory layout if the memory has to be in a particular format for an external routine, or for code optimization.